fbn776/AssistScript/README.md

 Not very useful, but it's fun to play around with.
 Initially started as a joke, and as time passed it became a fun project to work on.

-The language is very simple, all you have to do is to specify a command and its arguments.
+The language is a straightforward, all you have to do is to specify a command and its arguments.
 The basic syntax is:

 ```asrc